Spittin' Chiclets: Spin-Off

 In October 2022, at a live show in Pittsburgh, it was announced that the podcast would have a once-a-month spin-off show titled Chiclets Game Notes.
 (Originally titled Chiclets Etc.) with Whitney and Bissonnette's former teammates Colby Armstrong and Matt Murley, who already was appearing on the show on a semi-regular basis as a gambling analyst.
+The show has since evolved to being produced once per week during the NHL season and daily during the playoffs.
+Segments include "Show or Minzies", "Riding the Bus", "Beer League Heroes", and Murley's weekend gambling picks segment EBR (Everybody Rides).

+In February 2024, the NHL on TNT aired an alternative broadcast of a game between the Florida Panthers and Pittsburgh Penguins on TruTV, hosted by Bissonnette and the podcast's panel.